England in the Middle Ages: High Middle Ages (1066–1272)

-In 1066, William, the Duke of Normandy, took advantage of the English succession crisis to start the Norman Conquest.
-With an army of Norman followers and mercenaries, he defeated Harold at the battle of Hastings and rapidly occupied the south of England.
+In 1066, William, Duke of Normandy, took advantage of the English succession crisis to begin the Norman Conquest.
+With an army of Norman followers and mercenaries, he defeated Harold at the Battle of Hastings on 14 October 1066 and rapidly occupied the south of England.
 William used a network of castles to control the major centres of power, granting extensive lands to his main Norman followers and co-opting or eliminating the former Anglo-Saxon elite.
 Major revolts followed, which William suppressed before intervening in the north-east of England, establishing Norman control of York and devastating the region.
 Some Norman lords used England as a launching point for attacks into South and North Wales, spreading up the valleys to create new Marcher territories.
 By the time of William's death in 1087, England formed the largest part of an Anglo-Norman empire, ruled over by a network of nobles with landholdings across England, Normandy, and Wales.
 England's growing wealth was critical in allowing the Norman kings to project power across the region, including funding campaigns along the frontiers of Normandy.

 Norman rule, however, proved unstable; successions to the throne were contested, leading to violent conflicts between the claimants and their noble supporters.
 William II inherited the throne but faced revolts attempting to replace him with his older brother Robert or his cousin Stephen of Aumale.
 In 1100, William II died while hunting.
 Despite Robert's rival claims, his younger brother Henry I immediately seized power.
 War broke out, ending in Robert's defeat at Tinchebrai and his subsequent life imprisonment.
 Robert's son Clito remained free, however, and formed the focus for fresh revolts until his death in 1128.
 Henry's only legitimate son, William, died aboard the White Ship disaster of 1120, sparking a fresh succession crisis: Henry's nephew, Stephen of Blois, claimed the throne in 1135, but this was disputed by the Empress Matilda, Henry's daughter.
 Civil war broke out across England and Normandy, resulting in a long period of warfare later termed the Anarchy.
 Matilda's son, Henry, finally agreed to a peace settlement at Winchester and succeeded as king in 1154.